 On devices running versions prior to Android 5.1 or for apps that do not support ambient mode, when a user is idle on an activity or when the user covers the screen with their palm on an activity, the Wear home screen is displayed instead of your activity in ambient mode.
 If you need to show persistent content on versions prior to Android 5.1, create a notification in the context stream instead.

-Note: We recommend using Android Studio for Android Wear development as it provides project setup, library inclusion, and packaging conveniences that aren't available in ADT.
+Note: We recommend using Android Studio for Android Wear development, as it provides project setup, library inclusion, and packaging conveniences.
 The rest of this training assumes you're using Android Studio.

 - Creating and Running a Wearable App